dib1000/APCSFinalProject/README.md

 5/25/2021: Created needed methods for ghost class 5/25/2021: Edited game and maze methods

+5/26/2021: Realized that we didn't need maze class to do what it was supposed to do (store objects in an array) and moved those variables to the main file.
+I found another purpose for the Maze class.
+I had all of the classes extend the maze class so that we could use universal methods such as display for all of the objects in the game array.
+I also worked on displaying the pellets and walls.

 Tina Nguyen:
 5/25/2021: Added needed variables and methods for Maze